-A reading initiative is helping imprisoned mums stay connected to their children.
+A reading initiative is helping imprisoned mums stay connected to their children while they are parenting from prison.
 They share their tales with Cloe Willetts.

 Today, like every fortnight, a handful of prisoners will meet with volunteers in a room beside the prison library, where they’ll choose from an array of picture and chapter books to read aloud in front of a microphone, set up by a Bedtime Stories technician.
 From there, the mums’ recordings will be downloaded onto a CD and sent with the book to their children, who can listen to the comforting audio tale and read along with their mothers at nighttime.